sreyash1mohanty/Online-Judge/README.md

 # CodeLoft

-CodeLoft is an online judge platform that allows users to solve coding problems and get immediate verdict on their solutions.
+CodeLoft is an online judge platform that allows users to solve coding problems and get immediate verdicts on their solutions.
 The platform authenticates and authorizes users using JSON Web Tokens (JWT) and differentiates between users and admins.
 Admins can create, update, and delete problems, while users can solve problems and receive verdicts based on predefined test cases.
+The backend has been deployed on AWS(Amazon Web Services) while the frontend is deployed on render .It uses docker container for efficient and lightweight environment which is pushed to ECR and fetched or pulled from EC2 instances to make it production-ready and scalable.

 ## Features